 Closest to Amsterdam, the medieval castle Muiderslot might also be the most child-friendly castle in the Netherlands.
 There are plenty of fun, hands-on activities for kids, including demonstrations (and jousting practice!).
 Combine it with the seasonal ferry for a fun day out.

 If you like a hands-on feel of what life was like in North Holland, visit the Zuiderzee Museum in Enkhuizen.
 You can make ropes, visit the sweet shop, do a treasure hunt, or make a klompbootje.
 There is also an indoor museum too.
 If you plan carefully, you can combine with a day on the popular steam train and boat.

 GeoFort is a new award-winning navigation museum, billed as a "fortress island".
 There's nothing quite like it!
-Rather remote. a car is a must to get there.
+It's a little remote so a car is a must to get there.

 Touristy as it is, you can't help but be charmed by Zaanse Schans.
 A short ride north of Amsterdam, it offers working windmills, cheese, clogs, chocolate, the original Albert Heijn store, boat rides and more!